hathitrust/lss_solr_configs/README.md

 using that configuration (throughout the Cloud, on all the servers) have that specific config.
 So you only need to upload it once, on one server.

+Option 1: Solr 8.11.2 standalone mode

+Option 2: Solr 8.11.2 Solr’s embedded ZooKeeper instance While using Solr’s embedded ZooKeeper instance is fine for getting started, you shouldn’t use this in production because it does not provide any failover: if the Solr instance that hosts ZooKeeper shuts down, ZooKeeper is also shut down.
+Any shards or Solr instances that rely on it will not be able to communicate with it or each other.

+It is the best alternative for testing and for integrating in babel-local-dev repository

+# Build an image
+`docker build -t full-text-search-embedded_zoo solrCloud_embedded_zooKeeper`

+# Execute the container
+* `docker compose -f docker-compose_embedded_zooKeeper.yml up`

+# Build the image in the repository
+`docker build -t ghcr.io/hathitrust/full-text-cloud-embedded_zookeeper:example_8.11 solrCloud_embedded_zooKeeper`

+# Push the image to use it in different projects

+`docker image push ghcr.io/hathitrust/full-text-cloud-embedded_zookeeper:example_8.11`

+# How to integrate in babel-local-dev

+Update _docker-compose.yml_ file inside babel directory replacing the service _solr-lss-dev_.
+Create a new one with the following specifications

+`solr-lss-dev:
+    image: ghcr.io/hathitrust/full-text-cloud-embedded_zookeeper:example_8.11
+    #build: ./lss_solr_configs/solrcloud_setup #solrcloud_setup/.
+    container_name: solr-lss-dev
+    ports:
+     - "8983:8983"
+    volumes:
+      - solr_data:/var/solr/data
+    command: solr-foreground -c
+    healthcheck:
+      test: ["CMD-SHELL", "solr healthcheck -c core-x"]
+      interval: 5s
+      timeout: 10s
+      start_period: 30s
+      retries: 5
+  data_loader:
+      build: ./lss_solr_configs/solrCloud_embedded_zooKeeper
+      entrypoint: [ "/bin/sh", "-c", "curl 'http://solr-lss-dev:8983/solr/core-x/update?commit=true' --data-binary @/var/solr/data/core-data.json -H 'Content-type:application/json'" ]
+      volumes:
+        - solr_data:/var/solr/data
+      depends_on:
+        solr-lss-dev:
+          condition: service_healthy`

+You might add the volume solr_data to the list of volume.

+Option 3: Solr 8.11.2 Set up Solr and an external Zookeeper ensemble

+Have authentication, it is the better option for production environment, it is more verbose the integration in babel-local-dev repository

 ## How to start up the Solr cloud server, create core-x collection and index documents